sherpable/counsel-docs/guide/the-command-line-test-runner.md

 6 passed, 4 tests
 ```

-When invoked as shown above, the Counsel command-line test runner will look for a ArrayTest.js sourcefile, by default in the tests folder in de current working directory.
+When invoked as shown above, the Counsel command-line test runner will look for a ArrayTest.js sourcefile, by default in the tests folder within the current working directory.
 It will load the file, and expect to find a ArrayTest test case class.
 Than It will execute the tests within that class.

 For each test run, the Counsel command-line tool prints one character to indicate progress: